 Two conodont zones are recognized in the Luoyixi section, with terminology adapted from North China usage (An, 1982).
-A position near the base of the L. laevigata Zone corresponds with a change in conodont faunas (Figure 10).
-The interval from 117.2 m to 121.0 m, assigned to the Laiwugnathus laiwuensis Zone, is characterized by the first appearances of paracondonts such as Yongshunella polymorpha, Furnishina bigeminata,

-F. kleithria, and F. cf. alata.
-The eponymous guide fossil Laiwugnathus laiwuensis occurs immediately below the FAD of L. laevigata.
-The lower boundary of the Shandongodus priscus Zone is in the lower quarter of the L. laevigata Zone in the stratotype section.
+A position near the base of the L. laevigata Zone corresponds with a change in conodont faunas (Fig. 11).
+The interval from 117.2 m to 121.0 m, assigned to the Laiwugnathus laiwuensis Zone, is characterized by the first appearances of paracondonts such as Yongshunella polymorpha, Furnishina bigeminata, F. kleithria, and F. cf. alata.
+The eponymous guide fossil Laiwugnathus laiwuensis, here reported for the first time from South China, occurs immediately below the FAD of L. laevigata.
+The lower boundary of the Shandongodus priscus Zone is in the lower quarter of the L. laevigata Zone in the proposed stratotype section.
 In the Wangcun section, conodont faunas show an increase in diversity above the lower boundary of the S. priscus Zone (Dong and Bergström, 2001).